Nociception/log_vs_lin_scale_on_scatter/README.md

 ## **Key Features**
 - **Interactive Scatter Plots**:
   - Two simultaneous visualizations with regression line:
-    - **Logarithmic scale** (top section of the figure).
+    - **Logarithmic scale** (top left section of the figure).
-    - **Linear scale** (bottom section of the figure).
+    - **Linear scale** (bottom left section of the figure).

 - **Dynamic Correlation and P-Values**:
-  - Computation and display of correlation coefficients and p-values for all available time periods.
+  - Computation and display of correlation coefficients and p-values for all available time periods (right sections of the figure).

 - **Annotations and Highlighting**:
   - Hover over points or curves for detailed annotations.